 Another tactic is to ask for balance forgiveness altogether.
 Again, this can be done directly through your care provider and should be attempted before your debt goes to a collection agency.

 Write a letter to the provider explaining your financial situation and how burdensome your monthly payments have become.

 This is most effective if your insurance company charged the care as out-of-network because they will have already paid the provider for in-network services.

 That means the provider has already received some payment for the work completed.
 This tactic isn’t a sure thing, but it’s definitely worth the try when your debt is weighing you down.

 Make an Agreement with the Collection Agency

-If a collection agency does contact you, offer to pay right away with the contingency that they don’t report the debt to the credit bureaus.
+If a collection agency does contact you, offer to pay right away with the contingency that they don’t report it or that they remove it from your credit report.
 Hopefully, you can work out some sort of plan to pay the debt and get back on track, even if it takes a while.

-You want to avoid having any medical collections appear on your credit report at all costs.
+You want to avoid having any medical collection accounts appear on your credit report at all costs.
 Not only are they difficult to remove once they are on there, just one medical item can drop your credit score by as much as 100 points.